 Everyone is different so it is best to start with what type of skin you have: your Fitzpatrick skin type.
 It is is a classification system for human skin color and sensitivity to sunburn.
 There are 6 categories, going from pale-skinned and very sun sensitive to dark skins that do not burn.

-High SPF sunscreens are best for those that have sensitive skin/ or anyone exposed to extreme conditions of UV exposure.
-Indeed, at high altitude or in the tropics, UV radiation is generally the strongest, up to 5x that of daily exposition in low altitude, temperate areas.
+High SPF sunscreens are best for those that have sensitive skin or anyone exposed to extreme conditions of UV exposure.
+Indeed, at high altitude or in the tropics, UV radiation is generally the strongest, up to 5 times that of daily exposition in low altitude, temperate areas.

 People with less sensitive skin can go with lower SPF sunscreens, but still stand a risk of getting burned if they do not use any sunscreen at all.

-Laboratoires de Biarritz has a range of sunscreens with high (SPF 30) to very high protection (50+), to offer the best protection for your day to day needs and beyond.
+Laboratoires de Biarritz has a range of sunscreens with high (SPF 30) to very high protection (SPF 50+), to offer the best protection for your day to day needs and beyond.